Skip to content

 The deepest decision in a modal component is how it escapes its ancestors' z-index, overflow: hidden, and transform contexts.
 Two camps:

 • Portal / teleport into <body> (Radix, Base UI, shadcn, Ariakit, Headless UI, vue-final-modal, Angular CDK): the dialog DOM is relocated to a container at the end of <body> so no ancestor can clip or stack it.
-It works, but it means the component owns a portal implementation, a scrim element, a JS focus-trap (Ariakit instead marks the rest of the page inert), scroll-lock, and the focus-restore dance — and the relocated node lives outside its logical place in the tree (a known footgun for event bubbling, context providers, and form ownership).
+It works, but it means the component owns a portal implementation, a scrim element, a JS focus-trap (Ariakit instead marks the rest of the page inert), scroll-lock, and the focus-restore dance.
+And the relocated node lives outside its logical place in the tree, a known footgun for event bubbling, context providers, and form ownership.

 • The native top layer (native <dialog>, Rozie): showModal() promotes the element to the browser's top layer, painted above all page content regardless of z-index / overflow / transform, with no DOM relocation.
 The element stays exactly where you authored it.
 The scrim is the real ::backdrop pseudo-element, the rest of the page is made inert by the UA, the focus trap and Esc handling are the UA's, and focus restoration to the previously-focused element is automatic.